rajeevranjancom/SDLC/README.md

 <img src="https://github.com/rajeevranjancom/SDLC/blob/main/mastering-the-7-stages-of-the-system-development-life-cycle-1.jpg" style="max-width: 100%;" alt="Welcome images" />

+The software development lifecycle (SDLC) is a framework that development teams use to produce high-quality software in a systematic and cost-effective way.
+The SDLC methodology is used by both large and small software organizations.

 Developers often think that only one of the seven stages of the system development life cycle applies to them.
 But, to work at their best, everyone in a software development team should have a good working knowledge of all stages of the SDLC.